Loveland Block and Coors Building: Territorial Capitol

 A warehouse addition spanning the present central section of the first story was built by Loveland during the mid-1860s.
 In 1866 Loveland extended the first floor the rest of the way to the rear property line and built a full second story addition as well.
 The purpose was to house the Colorado Territorial legislature under one roof, where the houses previously met in separate buildings across Washington Avenue.
 The House of Representatives met in the Masonic Hall, which became also known as Representatives Hall.
 The Council (Territorial identity of the Senate) met at the west end of the upper floor.
 Four committee rooms spanned the space in between, and the Territorial Library (now Colorado State Library, under charge of Edward L. Berthoud, was housed at the west end of the lower floor.
 Under Territorial Governor Alexander Cummings, the legislature met in Golden and this building from 1866 through 1867.
+The Territorial Supreme Court met in the Council Chamber throughout this time as well.
+Loveland served as a member of the Territorial Council in this building and Berthoud served as Speaker of the Territorial House here.